stranothus/Discord-EZ/README.md

 ### `gettext`

-Lists the text from any PNG files attached
+Lists the text from any PNG or JPEG files attached

 ### `funnytext [filters]...\* [message]`